 University of Virginia

 “I plan on keeping in touch with Dr. Young [Ophthalmology] for future career advice.
 Although I did not match at Duke I still enjoyed the learning experience, got a research paper accomplished, and made lifetime mentors.”

 Brody School of Medicine

 East Carolina University

-Duke University School of Medicine in conjunction with the departments of Surgery, Ophthalmology, Otolaryngology, Medicine, Psychiatry, OB/GYN, Pediatrics, Emergency Medicine, Anesthesiology, Dermatology, Neurology, Pathology, Radiology and Head and Neck Surgery & Communication Sciences will award a number of scholarships to underrepresented minority (URM, as defined by the AAMC) fourth year medical students for the Visiting Clinical Scholars Program to support their participation in a clinical elective.
+Duke University School of Medicine in conjunction with the departments of Surgery, Ophthalmology, Otolaryngology, Medicine, Psychiatry, OB/GYN, Pediatrics, Emergency Medicine, Anesthesiology, Dermatology, Neurology, Neurosurgery, Pathology, Radiology and Head and Neck Surgery & Communication Sciences will award a number of scholarships to underrepresented minority (URM, as defined by the AAMC) fourth year medical students for the Visiting Clinical Scholars Program to support their participation in a clinical elective.

 The Scholars will participate in a 4-week clinical elective during the fall or winter application and interview season for residency.

 The scholarship for participation in the Visiting Clinical Scholars Program includes payment or reimbursement for the application and registration fees; housing; and travel to and from Durham, NC.

 The Visiting Clinical Scholars Program is administered by the Office of Diversity and Inclusion.
 Its mission is the development and implementation of strategies to foster a culture of inclusion in which students, faculty and staff from diverse talent pools experience a genuine sense of belonging, engagement and achievement at the School of Medicine.